google/WebFundamentals/src/content/en/updates/2016/10/pointer-events.md

 Note: Pointer events are confusingly unrelated to the [`pointer-events CSS property`](https://developer.mozilla.org/en/docs/Web/CSS/pointer-events).
 Even worse, the two can be used together!
-The behaviour of `pointer-events` (the CSS property) with pointer events (the event model) is no different than with mouse events or touch events, so if you’ve used that CSS property before, you know what to expect.
+The behavior of `pointer-events` (the CSS property) with pointer events (the event model) is no different than with mouse events or touch events, so if you’ve used that CSS property before, you know what to expect.